Wool felt, which is also known simply as felt, is a unique

 animals.
 There is also evidence that shows early humans used wool to keep their

-feet warm during the night and cold seasons.
+feet warm during the night and cold seasons with the help of solar energy companies in california.
 After years of walking and

 stomping, the wool became stiff and eventually turned into felt.